 Within this family of closely associated rights also sits the Children Act 1989 and the Adoption and Children Act 2002, which both provide for the rights of children by enshrining in law the principle that a child’s welfare is to be the paramount consideration.
-So, in all instances where a Court has to determine any question with respect to the upbringing of a child, their adoption, or the administration of their property, or the application of any income arising from it, the paramountcy of the child’s welfare is likely to trump and outweigh the rights of the parents.
+So, in all instances where a Court has to determine any question with respect to the upbringing of a child, their adoption, the administration of their property, or the application of any income arising from it, the paramountcy of the child’s welfare is likely to trump and outweigh the rights of the parents.
 In other words, a child’s welfare rules upon, or determines, the course to be followed by the Court.

-The word “parent” is not defined in the Children Act 1989, but Baroness Hale of Richmond, giving judgement in the House of Lords in Re G (Children) UKHL 43, suggested that there were three ways a person could become a natural parent of a child: firstly, genetic parenthood, where the parent provides the sperm/egg which produces the child; secondly, gestational parenthood, where the parent conceives and gives birth to a child; and, thirdly, by social and psychological parenthood, where the child demands and the parent provides for the child’s needs and thus makes an important contribution to their welfare.
+The word parent is not defined in the Children Act 1989, but Baroness Hale of Richmond, giving judgement in the House of Lords in Re G (Children) UKHL 43, suggested that there were three ways a person could become a natural parent of a child: firstly, genetic parenthood, where the parent provides the sperm/egg which produces the child; secondly, gestational parenthood, where the parent conceives and gives birth to a child; and, thirdly, by social and psychological parenthood, where the child demands and the parent provides for the child’s needs and thus makes an important contribution to their welfare.

 PR is generally accepted to include, but is not limited to:

 All birth mothers automatically have PR, as does the father who was married to the mother at the time of the birth.
 A father who is not married to the mother, but is (after the 1 December 2003) registered on the child’s birth certificate also has PR.
 A person who lawfully adopts a child automatically acquires PR too.

-A step-parent will not automatically get PR for a child if they marry or enter in to a civil partnership with the child’s parent.
-However, such a step-parent can acquire PR by entering in to a formal agreement with those parties who have PR in respect of the child, or alternatively the step-parent can apply to the Court for a Parental Responsibility Order under the provisions of the Children Act 1989.
+A step-parent will not automatically get PR for a child if they marry or enter into a civil partnership with the child’s parent.
+However, such a step-parent can acquire PR by entering into a formal agreement with those parties who have PR in respect of the child, or alternatively, the step-parent can apply to the Court for a Parental Responsibility Order under the provisions of the Children Act 1989.

-Births after the 6 April 2009 within civil partnerships involving artificial insemination, and complying with the provisions of the Human Fertilisation and Embryology Act 2008, enable the non-biological female partner to be registered as the child’s parent too; and, in those circumstances, the birth mother and her civil partner will each have PR.
+Births after 6 April 2009 within civil partnerships involving artificial insemination, and complying with the provisions of the Human Fertilisation and Embryology Act 2008, enable the non-biological female partner to be registered as the child’s parent too; and, in those circumstances, the birth mother and her civil partner will each have PR.

-A biological father who does not automatically have PR can acquire it by marrying the biological mother or by entering in to a formal agreement with her, or by securing an Order, pursuant to the Children Act 1989, giving him PR.
+A biological father who does not automatically have PR can acquire it by marrying the biological mother or by entering into a formal agreement with her, or by securing an Order, pursuant to the Children Act 1989, giving him PR.
 However, such an application will fall to be considered in the light of the child’s welfare.